Carisbrooke Castle

 The small woodland you can see on the left is where I created my village of Elmstone.
 The Longstone Lowri walked to is out of sight behind the shrubs.

-This is Mottistone manor, the Elizabethan manor house I based Elmstone manor on.
+This is Mottistone manor, the Elizabethan manor house I based Elmstone manor (in Behind the Smile) and Bishopstone Manor (in A Christmas Murder) on.

 The woods behind are spectacular in spring with carpets of bluebells.

-In the novel Lowri walks along Brook beach; it is here and on Compton Bay that she finds the fossils.
+In Behind the Smile Lowri walks along Brook beach; it is here and on Compton Bay that she finds the fossils.
+Brook beach also features in The Island.

 Jane Austen stayed on the Island in June 1813.
 She is the author of perhaps this most famous quotation about the Isle of Wight, from Mansfield Park.